CBI Bank & Trust: CBI Bank & Trust (formerly Central State Bank)

 From the 1930s through the 1990s the bank operated primarily in the Muscatine trade area and developed a reputation for leadership.
 It was among the first banks in Iowa to offer a sidewalk/walkup teller with extended hours for customer convenience (1957); the first bank in Muscatine to offer drive-up banking; the first to open an office on the community's north side (Park Avenue Banking Center, 1971) and the first to branch into the south side (Grandview Avenue Banking Center, 1977).
 It launched the area's first banking affinity group, the Ambassador Club (1988), and it was the first to offer in-store banking (Econofoods, 1990).
 It was also among the first in the area to offer ATM services, debit cards, online and mobile banking.

 In 2005, the bank branched beyond Muscatine for the first time, opening an office in Wilton, Iowa.
 In July, 2013, two affiliate banks, Freedom Security Bank (with locations in Coralville, Iowa and Kalona, Iowa) and West Chester Saving Bank (located in Washington, Iowa) were merged into the organization, but continued to operate under their existing names as offices of Central State Bank.
 On April 1, 2015, the bank's parent company, Muscatine-based Central Bancshares, Inc., acquired Buffalo Prairie State Bank, Buffalo Prairie, Illinois and began operating it under its existing name as an office of Central State Bank.

 On September 1, 2015, Central State Bank changed its name to CBI Bank & Trust and concurrently brought the Freedom Security Bank, West Chester Savings Bank and Buffalo Prairie State Bank offices together under the new name, logo and brand.

 In August, 2016, the downtown Davenport, Iowa branch office of MidwestOne Bank was acquired and merged into the bank.

 In June, 2020, Walcott Trust and Savings Bank, based in Walcott, Iowa, was merged into CBI Bank & Trust.
 It had been acquired by Central Bancshares, Inc. the previous December.

 In February, 2021, Galesburg, Illinois-based F&M Bank was merged into CBI Bank & Trust.
 It had been purchased in 2002 by Central Bancshares, Inc., and operated for nearly 20 years as an independently chartered institution.
 Locations continue to be operated under the F&M Bank name and brand, as a division of CBI Bank & Trust.

+In October, 2023, SENB Bank (formerly known as South East National Bank) was merged into CBI Bank & Trust.
+The Moline, Illinois-based bank had approximately $340 million in assets and six offices in the Illinois-Iowa Quad Cities and the State Line (Rockford/Beloit) region of Illinois and Wisconsin.

+In January, 2024, the Joy, Illinois branch office of Farmers-Merchants Bank of Illinois merged into CBI Bank & Trust.